 City breaks work well as destinations for multi-generational travel as long as there is a very good public transport system (avoiding multiple car hires) and lots of activities for all age groups.
 Therefore London is a safe bet with its host of attractions from the Tate Gallery or the Churchill War Rooms, to Harry Potter Studios and the London Dungeons, there really is something to cater to every audience.
 In addition, there are many sites that would be enjoyable for the whole family together such as a ride on the London Eye or a Thames river cruise.

-Again boasting an efficient public transport system, and a vast array of attractions, Paris makes for age and family-friendly destination.
+Again boasting an efficient public transport system and a vast array of attractions, Paris makes for an age and family-friendly destination.
 Let the kids spend a day and Disneyland Paris, whilst the grandparents can enjoy strolls along the romantic streets, admiring views of the Eiffel Tower and Arc de Triomphe.
 In terms of accommodation, an apartment offers the best of both worlds with separate sleeping arrangements with common living spaces to enjoy a bit of family time!
 This also keeps your budget intact as you can make the most of the self-catering facilities by cooking meals for yourself.